Griefed/LSC64/README.md

 - A Larson Scanner with RGB LEDs, so you can configure it to your liking!
 - An Expansion Port reset circuit.
 You just need to connect a button and off you go!
 - A CPU brake: Throttle your CPU and slow down your game during the really tricky bits!
 - Mono & Stereo Headphone Amp.
 Listen to the beautiful SID sounds with your headphones.
-Either in mono or in stereo, if you have a dual SID!
+Either in mono or in stereo, if you have an FPGA SID!

 ## Assembly